void-linux/void-linux.github.io/_posts/2014-05-05-New-repositories.markdown

 - http://repo.voidlinux.eu/current/multilib/nonfree
 - http://repo.voidlinux.eu/current/debug

-and also available and any of the mirrors listed in the `xbps.conf` configuration file.
+Also available on any of the mirrors listed in the `xbps.conf` configuration file.

 Do not forget to update `/etc/xbps/xbps.conf` with the new URLs if you use them.